 Adam Denny and Markus Denny have a bloodline that runs strong within the United States military.

-With Veterans Day coming November 11, Stearns Bank invites you to meet two of our military veterans.
-Adam and Markus both are account managers at the Stearns Bank Equipment Finance Division in Albany, Minnesota.
+Stearns Bank invites you to meet two of our military veterans.
+Adam is a business development supervisor and Markus is an account manager at the Stearns Bank Equipment Finance Division in Albany, Minnesota.

 For the Denny brothers, It all started with their great-grandfather, George Washington Denny, who fought in World War I as an infantryman.

 Both of their grandfathers, their father and one of their uncles all served their country, along with their little brother, who is currently serving.